Honey and Health

 Manuka honey has been known for a long time for its healthful benefits.
 Pioneering research done recently has uncovered its major bioactive constituents.
 This discovery has been followed by many additional studies in laboratories and the publication of many reports.

 The wealth of Manuka honey information in our honey library varies from user anecdotes to fully disclosed laboratory reports, medical studies and testing.
-Please visit our: Honey Library.
+Please visit our: Honey FAQ - Library.

 What is Methylglyoxal (MGO)

-It is generally recognized that there are a number of bio-active constituents in all honeys but Manuka honey has been shown to contain Methylglyoxal, a very active component which has been proven in laboratory tests to have effective antibiotic and antifungal properties.
+It is generally recognised that there are a number of bio-active constituents in all honeys but Manuka honey has been shown to contain Methylglyoxal, a very active component which has been proven in laboratory tests to have effective antibiotic and anti-fungal properties.

 The level of the Methylglyoxal in the honey you buy is very important.
 The Methylglyoxal content is a major factor in how effective the Manuka honey will be in your health program.